folke/flash.nvim/README.md

     -- a jump label can be used.
 It's NOT recommended to set this, -- unless you know what you're doing trigger = "",
+    -- max pattern length.
+If the pattern length is equal to this -- labels will no longer be skipped.
+When it exceeds this length -- it will either end in a jump or terminate the search max_length = nil, ---@type number?
   },
   jump = {
     -- save location in the jumplist